Electrical Hazards: Common Causes, Violations, and Prevention Tips

-electrical equipment hazards and violations
+electrical hazards causes and violations

 Electricity is a tricky hazard.
 Even the most deadly power lines seem innocuous until the wrong person touches them.
 The lack of warning signs puts workers at ease when they should be their most cautious, and the biggest risks aren’t the people who work with electricity, but those passing by.